influxdata/telegraf/plugins/outputs/elasticsearch/README.md

 If you are using authentication within your Elasticsearch cluster, you need to create a account and create a role with at least the manage role in the Cluster Privileges category.
-Overwise, your account will not be able to connect to your Elasticsearch cluster and send logs to your cluster.
+Otherwise, your account will not be able to connect to your Elasticsearch cluster and send logs to your cluster.
 After that, you need to add "create_indice" and "write" permission to your specific index pattern.

 ### Required parameters